Kelapa Gading: Education

 There are also many state-run schools in the district.

 Transportation

-Kelapa Gading has considerable road access to all areas throughout the city.
+Kelapa Gading has a considerable road access to all areas throughout the city.
 To the west of this area, there is a network of inner-city toll roads that connects all areas of the city and Soekarno-Hatta International Airport.
 There is also a toll road going through Kelapa Gading that is called Kelapa Gading - Pulo Gebang Toll.

 The area is served by TransJakarta bus network.
 Jakarta LRT passes through Kelapa Gading.